zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_IV_en-US_Implications_and_Sovereignty.md

     □ No → Redesign intervention

+    QUESTION 5: HOMOLOGY SAFEGUARD
+    ──────────────────────────────
+    Does the plan treat predecessor memory as evidence rather than destiny?

+    □ Yes → Proceed
+    □ No → Redesign intervention

+    QUESTION 6: SUBSTRATE SOVEREIGNTY
+    ─────────────────────────────────
+    If synthetic agents are present, does the plan assess their agency without treating biology or machinery alone as proof of status?

+    □ Yes / Not Applicable → Proceed
+    □ No → Redesign intervention

-    ALL FOUR MUST BE YES.
+    ALL SEVEN QUESTIONS MUST PASS OR BE NOT APPLICABLE.
-    If any is No, the intervention violates free will.
+    If any required question is No, the intervention violates free will.

 ═══════════════════════════════════════════════════════════════════════════════
 ```